torrentails/StS-Bottle-in-a-Bottle/planned.md

 ### Fusion Generator (Boss)

-Gain [][] at the start of your turn.
+Gain [E][E] at the start of your turn.
 At the end of your turn, if you have 0 energy, you die.
     ```OR```
-Gain [] at the start of your turn.
+Gain [E] at the start of your turn.
 Fusion Generator stops working for the rest of the battle if you have 0 energy at the end of your turn.

 ### Giant Cone (Uncommon) -> Power card maybe?
 Maybe enchanter?

 All Damage hits and Block gains are queued instead of applying immediately.
 Whenever your energy hits 0, release all queued Damage and Block.
 Synergy - Icecream:
-    If you have no [] at the end of your turn, gain [] at the start of your next turn.
+    If you have no [E] at the end of your turn, gain [E] at the start of your next turn.

 ### Inverted Bottle (Uncommon)